-The assessment on these equities and bonds portfolios focused on only two sectors, power generation and real estate, following a constraint to have enough sector issuers assessed so as to draw unbiased conclusions.
+The assessment on these equities and bonds portfolios focused on two sectors: power generation and real estate, as a constraint was to have enough issuers into the sectors assessed to draw unbiased conclusions.
 In this case study, La Banque Postale chose to present the results for the power generation sector only.
-At the end of 2017, these investments represented 8.3% of the value of the equity portfolio studied (8 companies, €47 million) and 3.9% of the corporate bond portfolio studied (12 companies, €42 million).
+At the end of 2017, these investments represented 8.3 percent of the value of the equity portfolio studied (8 companies, €47 million) and 3.9 percent of the corporate bond portfolio studied (12 companies, €42 million).
 The remaining part of the portfolio focuses on sectors of the economy not included in the SDA methodologies or the sector of the economy where La Banque Postale invests in too few companies for the trajectory to be a meaningful investment decision-making tool.

-The assessment focused on financed emissions from investments in electricity production, a sector that is expected to progressively transform to zero-carbon power generation.
+The assessment focused on financed emissions from investments in electricity production, a sector that is expected to progressively transition to low-carbon power generation.
 The data covering 2017 power generation companies' GHG emissions and electricity output were obtained from the public reports of the companies shown in Table B6.1: